Authors and Artists :: Susan Polis Schutz

 Stephen is also an accomplished photographer and calligrapher.
 He continues to study physics as a hobby and holds a patent for his 5-D™ Stereograms, which are innovative, computer-generated illustrations and photographs containing hidden, multidimensional images that seem to "come alive."

-Stephen's most recent creation is the popular children's phonics website starfall.com, a free, public-service, interactive website where kindergarten and first grade children have fun while learning to read.
+Stephen's recent creation is the popular children's phonics website starfall.com, a free, public-service, interactive website where kindergarten and first grade children have fun while learning to read.
 It has received much well-deserved attention and praise and is used extensively by schools in the U.S. and Canada.
+More recently, Stephen created a unique customizable text messaging app.

 Susan's accomplishments of the past, remarkable as they are, do not compare with her triumph as a documentary film maker in Anyone and Everyone, her very first film released by IronZeal Films™.
 Connected by having a son or daughter who is gay, parents from diverse backgrounds discuss their experiences.
 The film is playing on PBS TV.
 Susan's second documentary film, Following Dreams, is also playing on PBS TV.